HBS-Urosystem/urosystem.kit2/cms/blocks/company/about.tr.md

   - type: article
     anchor: about
     title: Hakkımızda
-    subtitle: Our company, Urosystem Co.
+    subhead: Our company, Urosystem Co.
 Ltd., located in Hungary, has been successfully developing and commercializing several innovative urological devices.
 We aim to revolutionize the intravesical treatment of lower urinary tract conditions.
 Our goal is to make applied local therapies